PredictIf/sagemaker-local/README.md

 Both the AWS-hosted instance and our local Docker container complement each other, enhancing our overall data science experience.

 <!-- #### Why a Docker image? -->
-Our primary goal is to create a repeatable setup that can be easily deployed on any laptop or server.
+We choose a docker image instead of setting things locally because our primary goal is to create a repeatable setup that can be easily deployed on any laptop or server.

 While most features can be directly installed on a laptop or desktop, this method often leads to maintenance challenges with each update of libraries and tools.